How One Women Got Six-Pack Abs—in Her 30s

 When did you first start noticing definition?
 When should other women start being positive about their efforts?

 “Right after my birthday in January, I said no more processed sugar for at least eight weeks, and in about four weeks I noticed a difference.
 My clients usually start seeing positive changes in four to six weeks, as a result of eating clean, and doing effective exercises.”
-(This is the biggest mistake women make with abs exercises.)

 What tips do you often give friends for starting out a workout for physical changes?